ehharris/ReactJS-Website/team/sprint4.md

 * Issues with nearest neighbor and 2-opt.
 This took many hours and lots of help from Andy and Dave Matthews to fix.
 Minor changes to indicies fixed the main issue in the end.
 * Issues with getting accurate latitude and longitude on the world map.
 Required us to all help out to quickly solve the issue, which ended up being a problem with the formula that converted latitude and longitude to pixels.
+* Our search function had a lot of bugs on the client-side.
+It took a lot of time to fix those issues, and so instead of attempting to finish it completely, we decided to polish and test what we had.

 ## Retrospective